pyOpenSci/handbook/_sources/organization/employee-onboarding.md.txt

 - **Introductory blog post**: New hires write a brief blog post introducing themselves to the community.
 Topics may include work background, hobbies, why they joined pyOpenSci, and their role.
 - **Social media**: Post the hire announcement on pyOpenSci social channels.

-## New Hire evaluation and support
+## New hire evaluation and support

 At pyOpenSci, we aim to ensure a supportive transition for new team members.
 To foster this, we conduct formal evaluations at both three and six months during the initial employment period.
 These check-ins provide an opportunity to discuss progress, address challenges, and identify any additional support that may be needed.
 They also serve as a chance to assess whether the role and expectations remain a good fit for both the team member and pyOpenSci.